 In Asia-Pacific, Digital Realty’s development pipeline implies an average cost to build of ~$12 million per megawatt and ~$1,000 per sqft.
 Particularly, key Asia-Pacific data center markets that are more expensive, include Tokyo, Japan; Osaka, Japan; Seoul, South Korea; Singapore; Hong Kong; Sydney, Australia; Mumbai, India; Beijing, China; and Shanghai, China.

 However, proximate alternatives to markets like Singapore, in the form of Johor, Malaysia; and Batam, Indonesia; provide lower-cost nearshore alternatives.
 At the same time, the main wholesale data center hubs within these countries – Kuala Lumpur (Cyberjaya), Malaysia and Jakarta (Bekasi), Indonesia – are also less expensive.

 In Latin America, the four major data center markets are São Paulo, Brazil; Querétaro (Mexico City), Mexico; Santiago, Chile; and Bogotá, Colombia.

-In Querétaro, Equinix, via its xScale (hyperscale) joint venture, is building the first phase of its MX3 data center, known as Mexico City 3x-1, at a cost of $58m.
-This facility will have 4 megawatts of power capacity, implying a build cost of $14.5m per megawatt, when its first phase opens in Q3 2022.
+In Querétaro, Equinix, via its xScale (hyperscale) joint venture, is building the first phase of its MX3 data center, known as Mexico City 3x-1, at a cost of $58 million.
+This facility will have 4 megawatts of power capacity, implying a build cost of $14.5 million per megawatt, for its first phase.

-Yet, through subsequent phases, Equinix expects to scale MX3 to 14 megawatts of power capacity, at a total cost of $140m, which indicates a build cost of only $10m per megawatt.
+Yet, through subsequent phases, Equinix expects to scale MX3 to 14 megawatts of power capacity, at a total cost of $140 million, which indicates a build cost of only $10 million per megawatt.
 Indeed, Equinix’s example shows how initial phases of data center projects can have a higher capital intensity, while subsequent phases of construction can help bring relative costs back in-line with industry averages.